bjjb/redis_ha/README.md

 A redis client that runs commands on multiple servers in parallel without blocking if one of them is down.

+### Rationale

-I used this to implement a highly available session store on top of redis; it writes and reads the data to multiple instances and merges the responses after every read.
-This approach is negligibly slower than writing to a single server since RedisHA uses asynchronous I/O and is much more robust than complex server-side redis failover solutions (sentinel, pacemaker, etcetera).
+I used this to implement a highly available session store on top of redis; it writes and reads to multiple servers and merges the responses after every read.

+This is negligibly slower than writing to a single server since RedisHA uses asynchronous I/O, but it is more resilient than a complex server-side redis failover solution (sentinel, pacemaker, etcetera): you can `kill -9` any server at any time and continue to read and write as long as at least one server is healthy.

 The gem includes three basic CRDTs (set, hashmap and counter).